patrick-lefler/Credit-Default-Risk-Scorecard_RQuarto/README.md

 - "Credit Risk Analytics" by Baesens et al.
 - Tidymodels documentation: https://www.tidymodels.org/

-## 🤝 Contributing

-This is a portfolio/demonstration project.
-Feel free to:
-- Fork and adapt for your own use case
-- Extend with additional models (XGBoost, neural networks)
-- Add time-series analysis for vintage performance
-- Integrate with Shiny for interactive dashboards

 ## 📄 License

 This project is provided as-is for educational and portfolio purposes.

 ## 👤 Author

-Created to demonstrate risk analytics and data visualization capabilities for fintech applications.
+Created by Patrick Lefler to demonstrate risk analytics and data visualization capabilities for fintech applications.

 ## 🔍 Keywords